-Third Horizon Film Festival is proudly supported by Knight Foundation.
+Third Horizon Film Festival is proudly supported by Knight Foundation and JustFilms / Ford Foundation.

-Third Horizon Film Festival aims to celebrate and empower filmmakers from the Caribbean and its diaspora, and encourage filmmakers from outside the region to produce work there.
+Third Horizon Film Festival aims to celebrate and empower filmmakers from the Caribbean and its diaspora, as well as filmmakers whose work centers the Caribbean experience.
+While the festival programs non-Caribbean work, it only accepts submissions from Caribbean and diaspora filmmakers, and filmmakers whose work has the Caribbean as its subject.
 The festival accepts submissions of any and all forms, genres and lengths.
 Further requirements are as follows:

 3. Priority is given to Florida premieres.